 We also booked a few internal flights through them, as they were able to quote a better price than we found ourselves online.

-Have a great time! almost 6 years ago
+Have a great time! over 6 years ago

 Leopard tours are one of the biggest operators in TZ, but they have packages ranging from budget camping safaris to all inclusive luxury safaris.
 You will surely find something for you there.
 I seem unable to open their website at the moment, but it is at: www.leopardtours.co.tz.